locationtech/geomesa/docs/user/installation_and_configuration.rst

 Accumulo 1.6+, we can leverage namespaces to isolate the GeoMesa classpath from the rest of Accumulo.

-To install the distributed runtime JAR(s), use the ``install-geomesa-namespace.sh`` script in the ``geomesa-accumulo-dist_2.11-$VERSION/dist/accumulo`` directory.
+To install the distributed runtime JAR, use the ``setup-namespace.sh`` script in the ``geomesa-accumulo-dist_2.11-$VERSION/dist/accumulo`` directory.

 .. code::

-    $ ./install-geomesa-namespace.sh -u myUser -n myNamespace
+    $ ./setup-namespace.sh -u myUser -n myNamespace

 The command line arguments the script accepts are:

 * -u <Accumulo username>
 * -n <Accumulo namespace>
 * -p <Accumulo password> (optional, will prompt if not supplied)
-* -g <Path of GeoMesa distributed runtime JAR(s)> (optional, will default to the distribution folder)
+* -g <Path of GeoMesa distributed runtime JAR> (optional, will default to the distribution folder and raster support)
 * -h <HDFS URI e.g. hdfs://localhost:54310> (optional, will attempt to determine if not supplied)

-Alternatively you can manually install the distributed runtime JAR(s) with these commands:
+Alternatively you can manually install the distributed runtime JAR with these commands:

 .. code::